aashifuxdev/Git-book/README.md

 **Styleguide**, **Customize**, **Analyze**, and **Extend**.

-**Content**
+**Content** make changes

 These are your site's sections - for the Docs template: Home, Documentation, API Reference, Changelog, and Help Center.
 Use the icons on the **Content** header to find, rename, and add sections.

-Your content isn't published yet — so you can edit, customize, and preview your docs site before making it live.
+Your content isn't not at all published yet — so you can edit, customize, and preview your docs site before making it live.
 Click **Publish** to make it live immediately.

 <a class="button secondary"></a>